Financial risks and opportunities

 Risks and opportunities relating to pension plans

 Daimler has pension benefit obligations and to a lesser degree obligations relating to healthcare benefits, which are largely covered by plan assets.
 The balance of pension obligations less plan assets constitutes the carrying amount or funded status of those employee benefit plans.
 The measurement of pension obligations and the calculation of net pension expense are based on certain assumptions.
-Even small changes in those assumptions such as a change in the discount rate could have a negative or positive effect on the funded status and Group equity in the current financial year, or could lead to changes in the periodic net pension expense in the following financial year.
+Even small changes in those assumptions particularly change in the discount rate have a negative or positive effect on the funded status and Group equity in the current financial year, and lead to changes in the periodic net pension expense in the following financial year.
 The fair value of plan assets is determined to a large degree by developments in the capital markets.
-Unfavorable or favorable developments, especially relating to equity prices and fixed-interest securities, can reduce or increase the carrying value of plan assets.
-The currently increased volatility of financial markets raises the risks and opportunities relating to the measurement of both pension obligations and plan assets.
+Unfavorable or favorable developments, especially relating to equity prices and fixed-interest securities, reduce or increase the carrying value of plan assets.
+A change in the composition of plan assets can also have a positive or negative impact on the fair value of plan assets.
+The broad diversification of investments, the selection of asset managers on the basis of quantitative and qualitative analyses, and the ongoing monitoring of returns and risks contribute to a reduction in the investment risk.
 The structure of pension obligations is taken into consideration with the determination of the investment strategy for the plan assets in order to reduce fluctuations of the funded status.
-A change in the composition of pension assets can have an additional positive or negative impact on the fair value of the plan assets.
 Further information on the pension plans and their risks is provided in Note 22 of the Notes to the Consolidated Financial Statements.

 Risks and opportunities from changes in credit ratings